Looking for a different after-work mini-adventure? Some wicked waterfalls? Or, a more robust weekend adventure? Townsville has a lot to offer!

 The track is easy to follow and flat for a while.
 Then, you will encounter a 400-metre steep descent into the valley.
 When you reach the junction marker, turn right and take a short, but very steep, track walk down to Triple Falls.
-There, you'll find a rope in place at bottom to assist you to the pool and base of the falls.
-To explore the mid and upper falls, scramble up on left side to reach them.
+There, you'll find a rope in place at the bottom to assist you to the pool and base of the falls.
+To explore the mid and upper falls, scramble up on the left side to reach them.
 Return via the same route.

 A weekend-worthy summit

 Distance - Approximately 11 km return with over 1,000 metres ascent and descent